 PCOS Calorie Deficit Calculator

-Calculate a safe and effective calorie deficit for weight management with PCOS.
-This tool provides personalized recommendations based on your specific metabolic factors and health considerations related to Polycystic Ovary Syndrome.
+Calculate your personalized calorie deficit for weight management with PCOS.
+This tool helps determine your daily calorie target based on your unique metabolic needs and weight loss goals.

 How to Use This Calculator

-1. Enter your personal information including age, weight, height, and activity level.
+1. Enter your personal information including age, gender, height, and current weight

-4. Click Calculate to see your personalized calorie recommendations and PCOS-specific guidance.
+5. Click Calculate to see your personalized calorie deficit recommendations

 Formula Used